 If you are doing research and looking for reviews of NCSA, you will also see phrases like “NCSA recruiting reviews,” “NCSA athletic recruiting reviews” and “NCSA Scouting reviews.”
 All of these searches are the same company and you will find the most recent and up-to-date reviews by searching “NCSA Reviews” or “Next College Student Athlete reviews.”

 Does NCSA Really Work?

-The short answer is this: If you’re a student-athlete looking for opportunities to play in college, using a paid recruiting service can absolutely help you find a sports scholarship.
-There are costs involved, scroll down to the bottom of the page for a link that details the different packages and costs of the recruiting packages on offer from the NCSA.
+The short answer is this: If you’re a student-athlete looking for opportunities to play in college, using a paid recruiting service can absolutely help you find a sports scholarship or roster spot.
+There are costs involved, scroll down to the bottom of the page for a link that details costs of the different recruiting packages offered by NCSA.

 While some paid recruiting services are smaller, local-based companies, national recruiting services like NCSA can help you find opportunities outside of your regional colleges and universities.
 But the range of NCSA reviews can be confusing and possibly make you wonder if NCSA is legit.

 This type of recruiting company operates by matching student-athlete profiles with college coaches’ information to help you understand what kind of opportunities you’d qualify for, helping you take the guesswork out of the sports recruiting process.
 Because of the size of companies like NCSA, they’ll also help you look beyond the schools you might already be considering to discover more opportunities.

 Athletes who are proactive in large recruiting networks like NCSA don’t just rely on the service to do the work for them, but they reach out to college coaches and use the paid products and services as tools to help them find the best college fit.